Tachyon: History

-The first hypothesis regarding faster-than-light particles is sometimes attributed to German physicist Arnold Sommerfeld, who, in 1904, named them "meta-particles".
-Bilanuik, Deshpande and Sudarshan discussed this more recently in their 1962 paper on the topic and in 1969.

-The possibility of existence of faster-than-light particles was also proposed by Lev Yakovlevich Shtrum in 1923.

-In September 2011, it was reported, in a major release by CERN, that a tau neutrino had traveled faster than the speed of light; however, later updates from CERN on the OPERA project indicate that the faster-than-light readings were due to a faulty element of the experiment's fibre optic timing system.
+In September 2011, it was reported that a tau neutrino had traveled faster than the speed of light; however, later updates from CERN on the OPERA experiment indicate that the faster-than-light readings were due to a faulty element of the experiment's fibre optic timing system.

-Tachyons in relativity
+Special relativity

-In special relativity, a faster-than-light particle would have space-like four-momentum, in contrast to ordinary particles that have time-like four-momentum.
-Although in some theories the mass of tachyons is regarded as imaginary, in some modern formulations the mass is considered real, the formulas for the momentum and energy being redefined to this end.
-Moreover, since tachyons are constrained to the spacelike portion of the energy–momentum graph, they could not slow down to subluminal (meaning slower-than-light) speeds.
+In special relativity, a faster-than-light particle would have spacelike four-momentum, unlike ordinary particles that have time-like four-momentum.
+While some theories suggest the mass of tachyons is imaginary, modern formulations often consider their mass to be real, with redefined formulas for momentum and energy.
+Additionally, since tachyons are confined to the spacelike portion of the energy–momentum graph, they cannot slow down to subluminal (slower-than-light) speeds.